sundarram1608/uber_driver_analysis/README.md

 # uber_driver_analysis
 This project is based on the trips made by Uber drivers.

-\n Here, we are analyzing different aspects of the trips by doing Exploratory Data Analysis.
+Here, we are analyzing different aspects of the trips by doing Exploratory Data Analysis.

-\n Essential data science libraries listed below are leveraged to perform Exploratory Data Analysis using Python.
+Essential data science libraries listed below are leveraged to perform Exploratory Data Analysis using Python.

 > NumPy